gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 }
 ```

-<a name="payee-intiated-polling"></a>
+<a name="payee-initiated-polling"></a>

 # Payee-Initiated Merchant Payment using the Polling Method

-The polling scenario can be completed by clicking following buttons of sample app in sequentical order
+The polling scenario can be completed by clicking following buttons of sample app in sequential order

-* Payee Intiated
+* Payee Initiated
 * Request State
 * View Transaction

- ### Example Output - Payee Intiated
+ ### Example Output - Payee Initiated

 ```json
  {